 Being someone who has lived across countries from a young age does something to how you see the world - not automatically, and not always in the ways people assume.
 The standard narrative is that it makes you “globally minded” or “culturally aware,” and those aren’t wrong exactly, but they’re too vague to be useful.

 What it actually gave me is a habit of noticing what’s different and what isn’t.
-Moving from Australia to the Pacific Northwest as a child meant absorbing two sets of assumptions about how society works, what’s normal, what goes unquestioned.
-That experience of comparison — of seeing the same human dynamics play out in different cultural containers — became something I leaned into rather than grew out of.
+Moving from Australia to the Pacific Northwest as a child meant absorbing two sets of assumptions about how society works, what’s normal, and what goes unquestioned.
+That experience of comparison - of seeing the same human dynamics play out in different cultural containers - became something I leaned into rather than grew out of.
+At a young age, it manifested in small ways where I felt not necessarily excluded due to being a different nationality, but rather felt like I was misunderstood or catching up on unspoken social and cultural phenomena.
+I very quickly learned that the Pledge of Allegiance is a daily occurrence in American schools, and stumbled my way through learning the words while praying no one in my class noticed my mistakes.

 When I studied abroad in Tunisia, I wasn’t just there as a foreign student encountering an unfamiliar context.
 I was doing what I’d been doing since childhood: arriving somewhere, paying attention to the specific ways it differed from what I knew, and trying to understand those differences structurally rather than just experientially.
 The independent research I conducted there - interviewing women in the suburbs of Tunis about their experience of women’s rights in the wake of the 2011 Jasmine Revolution - required exactly that combination of genuine cross-cultural sensitivity and analytical rigour.